Engage with the philosophical and theoretical emergence of the concepts of humanitarianism.

 You will be assessed throughout the course in theory, policy and practice elements.
 You will have to successfully complete all areas to be able to progress.

 A variety of assessment methods including critical essays, analytical reports, posters and proposals will be used.
 You will be given individual written assessment feedback for every piece of assessed work.
-You can request detailed verbal feedback either through an email or a Skype meeting.
+You can request detailed feedback either through an email or a Skype meeting.

-Our students come from a wide variety of backgrounds and many are working full time jobs in real-time humanitarian responses where they can take full advantage of the flexible nature of the course.
+Our students come from a wide variety of backgrounds, and many are working full-time jobs in real-time humanitarian responses where they can take full advantage of the flexible nature of the course.

-The learning and teaching on the course enables you to build upon the practical knowledge gained from your professional experience with cutting edge theory and an insight into humanitarian policy making.
+The learning and teaching on the course enables you to build upon the practical knowledge gained from your professional experience with cutting-edge theory and an insight into humanitarian policy-making.
 Successful completion of the course leads to a globally recognised qualification.

 Our graduates have gone on to leading roles in governmental and non-governmental organisations, the United Nations and charities, working in areas affected by disasters and conflicts around the world.
 Their work spans the humanitarian and development spectrum, from camp management to advising the UN and governments on humanitarian responses.
 Many go on to further study at York and other leading universities.

-Applicants are expected to have at least an upper second-class (2:1) honours degree or the international equivalent in an appropriate subject.
-However, we are willing to consider applications from those who do not have the appropriate qualifications but have suitable humanitarian and development experience through working with the United Nations, international humanitarian and development organisations, government authorities, community-based groups or local charities.|
+|Undergraduate degree||2:1 or equivalent in an appropriate subject.
+We are willing to consider applications from those who do not have the appropriate qualifications but have suitable humanitarian and development experience through working with the United Nations, international humanitarian and development organisations, government authorities, community-based groups or local charities.|